 National accounts provide information to analyse the structure of economies and their development over time.
 They contain a wide range of statistics describing an economy in various ways.
 The main GDP aggregates provide an overview about key economic developments.
 Other national accounts data on institutional sectors, government finances or supply, use and input-output tables allow a deeper analysis.
 A selection of data is also available on a regional level.
 These topics are presented in different sections of the Eurostat website.

 Which information can I find here?

 This section focuses on a selection of national accounts statistics regarding core national accounts aggregates such as gross domestic product (GDP), its main components and employment.

-It also includes data on detailed breakdowns by industries of gross value added, gross fixed capital formation and employment, household final consumption expenditure by purpose as well as a cross-classification of assets (stocks and flows) by industries and non-financial balance sheets.
+It also includes data on gross value added and gross fixed capital formation and employment broken down by industries, labour productivity, household consumption expenditure by purpose as well as a cross-classification of detailed breakdowns of assets (stocks and flows) by industries and non-financial balance sheets.